schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## The result?

-> Using a typed language in our frontend has already paid dividends: our code has fewer type-related bugs, we are more confident making large refactors, and **our inline documentation is focused around concepts** instead of object shapes and function parameters.
+> Using a typed language in our frontend has already paid dividends: our code has fewer type-related bugs, we are more confident making large refactors, and <span class="orange">our inline documentation is focused around concepts</span> instead of object shapes and function parameters.

 [source](https://redditblog.com/2017/06/30/why-we-chose-typescript/)